Back to blog

 As you can now understand, a proxy with VPN is often confused because they have a similar purpose.
 Usually, users do not know what the difference between proxy and VPN is.
 Let’s take a look at the differences not to raise more questions like “is a VPN a proxy?”

-While both VPNs and proxies fulfill the same basic purpose, they are created with different goals in mind.
+While both a VPN and a proxy fulfill the same basic purpose, they are created with different goals in mind.
 Proxies are generally used by and created with businesses in mind, therefore setting them up can be slightly more difficult.
 Beautiful user interface and overall design are usually secondary to efficiency for proxies.

 On the other hand, ease of use is a key concept when VPNs are developed.
 Since the intended audience is a single individual, making a VPN easy to set up and use is more important when compared to a proxy.
 VPNs generally require only a few clicks to install and use.